 ✔️ One short form to complete

-✔️ Find the right policy by comparing quotes from good providers
+✔️ Find the right policy from a good provider

 ✔️ Choose the amount of cover you want

-✔️ Get protection for your buildings, contents and more
+✔️ Get protection for your buildings, contents & more

 Buy-to-Let Insurance Guide